alvinsunyixiao/pwm2usb/README.md

 ## How To Build

+First make sure you have the ARM toolchain in your system PATH: see [here](https://github.com/illini-robomaster/iRM_Embedded_2018/blob/master/tutorials/ARM_TOOLCHAIN.md) to learn more
-simply run `make` at the project root and you will see `build/pwm2usb.elf` and `build/pwm2usb.bin` ready to go.
+After you got the toolchain, simply run `make` at the project root and you will see `build/pwm2usb.elf` and `build/pwm2usb.bin` ready to go.

 ## How to Flash